-Amy Gillaspie expects to complete her Masters Degree in Spring 2019 as a student of Mesoamerican Archaeology, focusing work in the Belize River Valley.
-Her areas of interest are in the Late Classic Maya transition, Maya ancestor veneration practices, and terminal deposit rituals.
+Amy Gillaspie expects to complete her Master's Degree in Spring 2019 as a student of Mesoamerican Archaeology, focusing work in the Belize River Valley.
+Her areas of interest are in the Late Classic Maya transition, ritual behavior and social memory, and Maya figurines and musical instruments.
 Her research currently includes an iconographic study of Late Classic figurines from the Belize River Valley.
-She also works as an intern with Denver Museum of Nature and Science at the early ceramic Plains Woodlands site of Magic Mountain in Golden, Colorado."
+She also works as an intern with Denver Museum of Nature and Science at the early ceramic Plains Woodlands site of Magic Mountain in Golden, Colorado.

 Hannah researches early human subsistence strategies, mobility, and taphonomy, with an emphasis on late Pleistocene humans.
 Her thesis uses faunal material to understand changes in human subsistence strategies during the upheaval between glacial and interglacial periods in South Africa.
 Additionally, she is conducting experiments on ostrich eggshell to create taphonomic parameters for archaeological material, which will enable archaeologists to differentiate between human and non-human marks on the shell.
 She administers the blog Post Cards from an Archaeologist, which describes life and research in the field.